appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveElement.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator's `react` prop.
+    unique identifier of the component, can be referenced in other components' `react` prop.
 - **title** `String or HTML` [optional]
     title of the component, to be shown in the UI.
 - **stream** `Boolean` [optional]
-    whether to stream new result updates in the UI.
+    whether to stream new results in the UI based on the database updates.
 Defaults to `false`.
 - **from** `Number` [optional]
     starting point from where to fetch the results.
 Useful in a pagination context.
 Defaults to 0.
 - **size** `Number` [optional]